agsb/wirewp/README.md

 # WireWp

+( not finish, version 0.1 )

 It is a simple planner for wire wrap boards.

 Still just a bunch of scripts.

 It makes a list of pins conections for wire wrap.

+Uses sort for group wires to wrap

 ##   Premisses